 This event is CPD certified

-Innovation and the business of law: technology, regulation, client services and new business models
+Legal innovation and the business of law: technology, skills and new business models

 Wednesday, 25th January 2017